adominic022/adominic022.github.io/about.md

 <br />

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm Simon, from Korea.
 Open-minded and getting the better out of my curiosity<br />
 is what I'm all about.
-I like Computers! (well, kind of).
-Software Mostly.
+I like Computers! (well, kind of) Software Mostly.
 The part where I'm done and get to see the results.
 Honestly I have no idea what to write in a blog introduction, but hopefully this is fine.